 The result has been the mushrooming of private language schools and the rise in demand for English teachers.
-If you are looking for an opportunity to explore an ancient culture even whilst exploring new professional frontiers, teaching English in China might be the perfect option.
+If you are considering where to teach English in Asia and you are searching for an opportunity to explore an ancient culture even whilst exploring new professional frontiers, teaching English in China might be the perfect option.

 Is it easy to get a job teaching English in China?
 With the high demand, can you just walk into a well-paying assignment in one of the exciting modern Chinese cities?
 Well, we would not advise it.
 The market for teaching English in China is much more complicated.

 How Easy Is It To Find A Job Teaching English In China